beave/meer/doc/source/install.rst

 Installation
 ============

-There are currently no binary packages of Meer avaliable.
-However,  installation from source is pretty striaght forward.
+There is currently no binary packages of Meer available.
+However,  installation from source is pretty straight forward.

 Prerequisites
 -------------